Periodontial Treatment in Des Moines, IA

-Des Moines Iowa's Choice in Periodontal Treatment
+Des Moines' Choice in Periodontal Treatment for Gum Disease

 Advanced gum disease, periodontitis, affects nearly 50 percent of Americans over 30 years old, according to a recent study by the Centers for Disease Control and Prevention (CDC).
 Tooth loss is frequently the unfortunate consequence when left untreated.
 But now, with numerous effective treatment options available for the advanced periodontal disease, losing teeth do not need to be the next step with an unhealthy gumline.

 Scaling and Root Planing (SRP) is the first step in treating gum disease.
 It is a therapy performed by scraping and removing the plaque from the tooth and root areas.
 They then smoothen any roughness around the roots to stop bacteria from collecting again.
 SRP may take more than one visit if required.
 Dentists may use a local anesthetic to avoid any discomfort.
 Following SRP procedure, the gums will heal and reattach themselves into your fresh, clean surfaces of their tooth.
 In a couple of weeks, your dentist will assess your recovery and decide if additional treatment is essential.

 If you need additional treatment, the American Academy of Periodontology describes various periodontal surgeries that can help stop the progression of your periodontal disease.
 Contact Iowa Dental Group today at (515) 277-6358.